 Also known as Gandhi Ashram, Harijan Ashram, or Satyagraha Ashram, the Sabarmati Ashram is situated in Ahmedabad’s Sabarmati suburb.
 It served as one of the residences of Mohandas Karamchand Gandhi (Mahatma Gandhi), who lived here with his wife Kasturba Gandhi for about 12 years.
 The Sabarmati Ashram also served as a base for the Dandi March, also known as the Salt Satyagraha in the 1930 on 12th March.Owing to the ashram’s significant influence on the Indian independence movement, it has been established as a national monument by the Indian government.
 The ashram also houses the Gandhi Smarak Sangrahalaya – museum which focuses on the life and teachings of Mahatma Gandhi.

 One of the most significant architectural wonders of the city, the AdalajVavis a seven-storied structure in the shape of a well.
-A popular excursion spots in Ahmedabad, the Adalaj or the stepwells of Adalaj are situated at a distance of 19 km from the city of Ahmedabad.
+A popular excursion spot in Ahmedabad, the Adalaj or the step-wells of Adalaj are situated at a distance of 19 km from the city of Ahmedabad.
 One of the most famous attractions of the city, the Adalaj Vav is 75.
-3 meters in length, features 16 pillars and comprises four shrines, door, windows and balconies.
+3 meters in length, features 16 pillars and comprises four shrines, door, windows, and balconies.
 Constructed by Queen Rudabai, the Adalaj Vav also features an inscription in Sanskrit, which depicts the entire history of the monument.

 Intrigued?
 Well! then what else are you waiting for, plan your trip to this newly declared UNESCO World Heritage City and enjoy a trip like never before with Gujarat Tourism.